slarmoo/.github/profile/essentials/startUpSpec/startUpSpec.md

 ## ☑ Assignment

-Update the README.md file for your start up GitHub repository that you created in the earlier instruction to include your elevator pitch.
+Update the README.md file for your startup GitHub repository that you created in the earlier instruction to include your elevator pitch.
 Include the pitch paragraph, key features, and images.

 Make sure you push your changes to the file so that it can be reviewed.

-Submit the URL for your GitHub start up repository to the Canvas assignment.
+Submit the URL for your GitHub startup repository to the Canvas assignment.

 ## Grading Rubric